RwbyMoon/MythsAndSteel/README.md

 Because it's a student project we can't add parts of work of people around the world.
 It would be a real pleasure to work with you but we can't

 # Where can I find the build of the game?
-This project is actually in progress.
-There is no public build actually.
+This project is currently in progress and there is currently no public build.
 Maybe in the future we will share a build of the project with you.